 For your filling, do not use fruits that contain lots of water such as watermelon.
 You will end up with a really hard pastry or cracked edges, due to gluten formation.
 You do not want this to happen, it will likely to ruin your American pie.

 To top of your pie, you can substitute iced vodka for the water for a unique taste!
 When alcohol gets in the heated oven, it will evaporate.
 Remember that the vodka should be 60% water and 40% alcohol.

 Essentially, feel free to experiment with your pie and you will likely to love the final results even more.
 Happy baking!

-Need help in cultivating or sharpening your baking skills?
-We highly recommend for you to go on a pastry & baking vacation!
-Meet and learn from other baking enthusiasts as you whip up your very own batches of scrumptious homemade baked goods!
+Want to sharpen your baking skills?
+Join a pastry & baking vacation.
+You will learn from other baking enthusiasts and whip up your very own batches of scrumptious homemade baked goods!